AdwayKasture/karn/README.md

 # Get a specific explanation of MyModule
 iex> e MyModule,"How does function b work?"

+# only 1 reference
+iex> e MyModule,ModuleB,"How are the two modules related"

+# multiple references
 iex> e MyModule,[ModuleB],"How are the two modules related"

-# Ask a specific question about MyModule, providing another module for context
+#Ask a specific question about MyModule, providing another module for context
 iex> e MyModule, [MyOtherModule], "How does the main function work?"
 ```